middlebury/midd-frontend/.github/CONTRIBUTING.md

 command|description
 ---|---
 `start` | alias for dev script
-`dev` | cleans the `dist` folder, runs initial build, starts local dev server, then watches assets `dev:saw` | Same as above but does not run local server `build` | Compile all assets for production build `build:scripts` | Build JS.
-Useful for debugging JS build.
-`build:styles` | Build CSS.
-Useful for debugging CSS build.
-`build:icons` | Build svg icon sprite
+`dev` | cleans the `dist` folder, runs initial build, starts local dev server, then watches source files for changes to then rebuild if updated
+`dev:saw` | Same as `dev` but does not run local server `build` | Compile all assets for production build `build:scripts` | Build JS.
+Useful for debugging JS build process `build:styles` | Build CSS.
+Useful for debugging CSS build process `build:icons` | Build svg icon sprite
-`deploy` | deploy copies built assets from the build output file to a desired theme directory.
+`deploy` | Copies built assets from the build output file to a desired theme directory.
-`deploy:gh` | if CI workflow deploy isn't functioning, you can run this to ship to master-dist branch `now-build` | this runs on vercel platform to simply move the output directory `test` | root test script.
+`deploy:gh` | If GitHub Actions workflow deploy isn't functioning, you can run this to build files and commit/push to `master-dist` branch
+`now-build` | Runs on [Vercel](http://vercel.com/) platform to build _and_ move the output directory `test` | Root test script.
 Later would test more at once like unit tests if they were present.
 `test:bundlesize` | [bundlesize](https://github.com/siddharthkp/bundlesize) test to ensure built files don't exceed a file size
-`lint` |  root lint script to run others
+`lint` |  Root lint script to run others
-`lint:styles` | /scss/*", // lint SCSS
-`format` | /.prettierrc --write \"src/**/*.{js,scss,twig}\"" // code style format files with Prettier
+`lint:styles` | Runs Stylelint to lint SCSS files `format` | Runs Prettier on supported file types like `ts`, `scss`, and `twig`

 ## Build tools and config